albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-``ETD`` and ``ETA``: Four digit departure and arrival time attached to the airport ident are ignored.
+``ETD`` and ``ETA``: Four digit departure and arrival time attached to the airport or waypoint ident are ignored.

 ``WAYPOINT.SPEEDALT``: For example ``BOMBI/N0090A060``.
 Altitude changes
 at waypoints are not supported and ignored when reading.